ros-navigation/docs.nav2.org/configuration/packages/configuring-graceful-motion-controller.rst

   ============== =============================

   Description
     The difference in the path orientation and the starting robot orientation to trigger a rotate in place, if ``initial_rotation`` is enabled.
+This value is generally acceptable if continuous replanning is enabled.
+If not using continuous replanning, a lower value may perform better.

 :prefer_final_rotation: